What disqualifies life insurance payout?

 However, if your life insurance is through your employer, it’s likely that your life insurance falls under federal retirement income protection laws that would supersede state laws.
 In that case, your ex-spouse won’t need to be renamed.

-Reasons why life insurance claims are denied
+What to do if life insurance claims are denied?

 If you feel the insurance company doesn't have a reasonable cause to deny your life insurance claim, here’s what to do:

 • Contest the rejection.
 If you have adequate proof and a sound reason to contest the claim denial, you can appeal the insurance company’s decision in writing.
-You'll want to include specific details, such as the date of the initial claim, your policy number and why you believe the claim was wrongly rejected.
+You'll want to include specific details, such as the date of the initial claim, your policy number, and why you believe the claim was wrongly rejected.
 Be sure to include any relevant documentation, such as a death certificate.

 • Contact a lawyer.
 Reach out to an attorney who specializes in insurance law/settlements/appeals.